2012 Chevrolet Tahoe Interior

 - "Accessing the Tahoe's third-row seats is made simple, either via the pass-through walkway between the available captain's chair seats, or by activating the power release fold-and-tumble mechanism on the second-row seats.” -- Kelley Blue Book

-Reviewers say the Chevrolet Tahoe’s interior is well laid-out and easy to use.
+Reviewers say the 2012 Chevrolet Tahoe’s interior is well laid out and easy to use.
 Most appreciate its straightforward controls.
-The base Tahoe comes fairly well-equipped with dual-zone climate control, rear-seat audio controls and a leather-wrapped tilt-adjustable steering wheel.
+The base Tahoe comes fairly well equipped with dual-zone climate control, rear-seat audio controls and a leather-wrapped tilt-adjustable steering wheel.
 Stepping up to the LT trim doesn’t add much, but it does make features like navigation, seat memory and a power lift gate available.
-Top-of-the-line LTZ trims come standard with a wealth of features like a power lift gate, an auto-dimming rearview mirror, a navigation system and a universal home remote.
+Top-of-the-line LTZ trims come standard with a wealth of features like a power lift gate, an auto-dimming rearview mirror, navigation and a universal home remote.

 - "The Tahoe's cabin features an attractive design supported with high-quality fit and finish, including wood trim on the LTZ model.
 The control layout is straightforward and the switchgear operation is intuitive.” -- Edmunds